 🥇 By using a GraphQL schema, the contract between frontend and backend is elevated to a first class citizen.

-Let’s dig into how ones goes about building a GraphQL backend using Elixir…
+Let’s dig into how one goes about building a functional GraphQL backend using Elixir…

 Primer: What is GraphQL?